 Overall, Progressive Industries makes some of the best RV surge protectors out there, and this one is certainly a top-quality model.
 I like that it’s simple and easy to use, and it comes with enough protection for most RVs.

 Compared to other protectors on the market, this one isn’t quite as smart as other ones I’ve seen, and it can be a bit cumbersome.

 The Camco Dogbone RV Circuit Analyzer is a small, highly portable device that supplies surge protection up to 200 joules.
 While small, it has built-in handles that make plugging and unplugging devices safer.

 Measuring just 30 x 6x 7 inches, the bright yellow, weather-resistant housing makes this surge protector highly visible, while diagnostic lights alert users to faults within the electrical system load before you connect your RV to your electrical box.

 Figuring out what’s wrong with an electrical outlet is easy when you’re using the Dogbone.
 These LED lights give you a quick indication of what’s happening so that you can unplug immediately and save all of your electronics.

 Power Grip Handle

-One issue with using such rugged surge protectors is that you have to pull hard to take them out of the socket.
+One issue with using such rugged surge guards is that you have to pull hard to take them out of the socket.
 Fortunately, with this power-grip handle, you don’t have to worry about damaging the prongs or straining yourself too hard in the process.